vitessio/website/content/en/docs/16.0/reference/vreplication/vstream.md

 **Required**\
 **Default** none

-In addition to the typical Context fields, it can contain CallerID keys — the immedate caller ID being key `0` and the effective caller ID being key `1` — and those values are passed along to identify the originating client for a request.
-It is not meant to be secure, but only informational.
-The client can put whatever info they want in these fields, and they will be trusted by the servers.
-The fields will just be used for logging purposes, and to easily find a client.
-The `vtgate` propagates it to the source `vttablet` processes and the tablets may use this information for monitoring purposes, to display on dashboards, or for denying access to tables during a migration.
+In addition to the typical `Context` usage, it can contain a custom key-value pair where the key is `1` and the value is a [`CallerID`](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtrpc#CallerID).
+This value is then passed along to [tablets](../../../concepts/tablet/) to identify the originating client for the request.
+It is not meant to be secure, but primarily informational.
+The client can provide whatever info they want in the [`CallerID`](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtrpc#CallerID) fields and they will be trusted by the servers as this information is primarily used to aid in monitoring and debugging.
+The [`vtgate`](../../../concepts/vtgate/) propagates the value to the source [`vttablet`](../../../concepts/tablet/) processes and the tablets may use this information for various monitoring, metrics, and logging purposes.
+It can, however, also be used for other purposes such as denying the client access to tables during a migration ([`MoveTables`](../movetables/) or [`Reshard`](../reshard/)).

 #### TabletType